smu-cs-3353/22s-pa01-chaeyoungcrew/README.md

 ![timing graph](Graphs/timing_graph.png)

 The first thing you might notice in this graph is the state of the Brute force algorithm.
-The reasoning for its running along the x-axis is due to its nature.
+The reasoning for its running along the x-axis is because after a certain point, we cut off the algorithm because it would take far too long.
 As stated above, the nature of producing every subset of the set of art is highly inefficient and will grow scaling by a factorial.
 Later we will have a closer look at this algorithm.